Dive Dominica with Fort Young Hotel

 - All rental gear for kids

-- Sunset cruise and sperm whale watch trip
+- Sunset cruise and sperm whale watching trip

 - One night dive